wangleiphy/ml4p/projects/README.md

 [Here](https://markovmodel.github.io/mdshare/ALA2/#alanine-dipeptide) you can find the trajectory file of the alanine dipeptide sample from molecular dynamics simulation.

 Please write a generative model to generate more configurations of the same molecule.
+Think about it, how can this be useful ?